FluegelsApps/iot-utilities/docs/app-changelog.md

     - displays all important information
     - values can be copied to clipboard

+- added external content warning when opening links in documentation and licenses
+- shortened and improved various log messages

 ### Fixed bugs and issues:

 - fixed bug: app crashing when rotating the dashboard